DNA Testing in Thailand for Paternity

 We have experience in Thailand with DNA testing going back to the mid-1990s.
 In 2011, we created a new website to focus on the complex topic of DNA testing, as paternity testing is a topic needing a lot more explanation that is appropriate for this website, and people had a lot of questions about the process for doing a DNA paternity test in Thailand with our company.
 That website is https://www.thailand-dna-test.com

 That new site supercedes this simple page.
-Nevertheless, we will keep this page up as it was before, more or less.
+Nevertheless, we will keep this page up as it was before, more or less, with some additions.

 Our main purpose in DNA paternity testing is finding out whether or not a man is the biological father of a baby.
-The results is one of two things:
+The result is normally one of two things: